I’ve written a great deal of historical fiction.

 My most recent historical series is set in the Fourteenth century.
 The ‘Chivalry’ series follows young William Gold, who runs away from London to follow the Black Prince, from the killing fields of France, through life as a routier and criminal, and to redemption with the Knights of Saint John, further disillusion and an eventual career as a professional soldier and knight.
 Rich in the details of life in the High Middle Ages, The Chivalry series also deals with modern issues about the role of violence in society, rules of conflict and war, and the price that people pay for using violence.

 I am also an avid practitioner of the art of arms (at least, those parts left to us by the 14th century master Fiore di Liberi) and I freely confess to using these books as a vehicle to expose readers to the skill and practice of armizare, the ‘western’ martial art of the Middle Ages.
 There’s a lot of swords and jousting, and horse archery.

 I’m a sword nerd.

-And, a long, long time ago in a galaxy far far away, the author wrote a novel about African Americans in the American Revolution.
+And, a long, long time ago in a galaxy far far away, I wrote wrote a novel about African Americans in the American Revolution.